 We Can Help You Out

 We understand the dilemma of living a normal life with responsibilities can take a toll on your capability to handle things such as property tax grievances.
 Therefore, we are happy to assist you during this process.

 The main idea here is that we will need to file your tax grievance before the Nassau County deadlines.
 These occur 18 months before the tax year that you want to challenge.
-If you want to file for a tax reduction, you must file before the new extended deadline of April 2, 2020 you’re your October 2021 School tax bill/January 2021 General tax bill.

 How Often Should I File Tax Grievance?